software-mansion/starknet.py/docs/quickstart.rst

     :lines: 12-15,21-22
     :dedent: 4

-You can see all Gateway Client's methods :ref:`FullNodeClient`.
+You can see all Full Node Client's methods :ref:`FullNodeClient`.

 Creating AccountClient
 ----------------------